 The Port of Virginia is the 3rd-largest port on the East Coast and is currently undergoing major expansion projects at its terminals to expand its container capacity by 40%.
 The Port is a key resource to food and beverage companies engaged in import or export of raw materials or products.
-There are cold storage warehouses available near port terminals in Hampton Roads, Richmond, and near the Virginia Inland Port in Front Royal.
+Cold storage warehouses are available near port terminals in Hampton Roads, Richmond, and near the Virginia Inland Port in Front Royal.

 The Port’s recent Intercontinental Exchange (ICE) designation allows owners of exchange-graded coffee imports arriving at The Port of Virginia and stored in local, exchange-licensed warehouses to be delivered against the coffee “C” futures contract.
 This makes a Virginia location attractive to companies that need access to imported coffee.
-Close proximity to the raw material input has made the Hampton Roads region a center for the coffee industry with Keurig Green Mountain, Massimo Zanetti, Lipton, Peet's, and JM Smuckers all operating in the area.
+Close proximity to raw material input has made the Hampton Roads region a center for the coffee industry with Keurig Green Mountain, Lipton, Massimo Zanetti, Peet's, and J.M.
+Smucker all operating in the area.

-For companies with processes that require access to water, there are regions within Virginia that have noted a particular abundance of water resources, including:
+For companies with processes that require access to water, regions within Virginia with a notable abundance of water resources include:

 - New River Valley region: average daily flow of 1.7-billion gallons and of very reliable, clean water from the New River.
-There is also adequate infrastructure in place to tap into this natural resource and to process waste water
+Adequate infrastructure is also in place to tap into this natural resource and to process waste water.

 Virginia's Craft and Specialty Beverage Industries are Growing Rapidly